China issues US travel alert warning of official harassment

 China issued a travel warning for the U.S. on Tuesday, saying Chinese visitors have been interrogated, interviewed and subjected to other forms of what it called harassment by U.S. law enforcement agencies.

-The warning comes amid an increasingly bitter trade dispute between the sides and tougher immigration enforcement by the Trump administration.
+The warning comes amid an increasingly bitter trade dispute between Beijing and Washington and tougher immigration enforcement by the Trump administration.

-Also Tuesday, China's Ministry of Culture and Tourism issued its own travel alert for the U.S., noting the high frequency of shootings, robberies and theft in the country.
-Chinese students abroad were also urged Monday to assess the risks involved given tightened visa restrictions.
+China's Ministry of Culture and Tourism issued its own travel alert for the U.S. on Tuesday, noting the high frequency of shootings, robberies and theft in the country.
+Chinese students abroad were urged on Monday to assess the risks involved given tightened visa restrictions.

 The alerts are valid until Dec.
 31.